JMendes1995/SysAdmCephCluster/README.md

 ```
 </details>

 Similarly, the backup procedures for the RBD Postgres database also take into consideration if the Postgres service is active.
 However, this procedure has 2 levels of backups.
-The first level is essentially a partial backup which is if the node keeps running although, the Postgres service is down due to errors the cronjob compresses the Postgres data within a tar.gz file and stores it locally in `/home/bastion/postgres/backups`.
+The first level is essentially a partial backup when the node is still online although, the Postgres service is down due to errors.
+The cronjob compresses the Postgres data within a tar.gz file and stores it locally in `/home/bastion/postgres/backups` the latest 5 backups.
 On the other hand, the second procedure is for scenarios where the node is completely offline and the data inside is unavailable.
 Therefore the data is additionally sent with the `rsync` command to `/home/bastion/postgres/backups` located in the manager node.

 <details >
   <summary>RBD crontab logs</summary>